Theo de Rooij: Biography

 De Rooij won several stages in the Tour de Suisse, the Tour of Germany and the Ronde van Nederland.
 He took part in nine editions of the Tour de France.
 He was known for his strategic intelligence.

 After his professional career he became a team manager, joining Peter Post's Panasonic team.
 Later he would become manager of Jan Raas at Rabobank.
 In those days this was a remarkable switch due to the rivalry between Post and Raas.
 In 2003 he became the team director of the Rabobank team and Erik Breukink took over his position as a manager of the team.
 De Rooij partially switched his focus to recruiting.

 In the 2007 Tour de France De Rooij made the decision to withdraw Michael Rasmussen from the Tour, while he was leading the general classifications.
 Rasmussen had won two stages and was only a few flat stages away from Paris, but had been chased by the press and anti doping agencies since his first win on stage 8.
 The reason for the withdrawal of Rasmussen by De Rooij was because Rasmussen lied about his location during training prior to the Tour de France.
 Former rider and journalist Davide Cassani recognized him in Italy, while Rasmussen told the UCI and Rabobank he was in Mexico.
 When confronted with this accusation, according to initial press reports, Rasmussen admitted the facts to his team leader, which resulted in Rasmussen's removal from the team and the Tour.
 Rasmussen himself denied that he had admitted any such thing, at the same time stating that Rabobank manager Theo de Rooij was a desperate man on the verge of a nervous breakdown.
 Only one day later, on 27 July, de Rooij informed Dutch newspaper De Volkskrant, that he would resign from his job when the 2007 Tour de France ended.

-Theo de Rooij's farewell to the Rabobank Cycling teams came with a remarkable roll of honor.
-It took De Rooij only twelve years to 'produce': 6 World Championships, 81 national championships, 10 victories World Cup Classics and 27 stage victories in the three Grand Tours - Tour de France, Giro d'Italia and Vuelta a Espana.
+Theo de Rooij's farewell to the Rabobank Cycling teams came with a roll of honor.
+It took De Rooij twelve years to 'produce': 6 World Championships, 81 national championships, 10 victories World Cup Classics and 27 stage victories in the three Grand Tours - Tour de France, Giro d'Italia and Vuelta a Espana.
 In total, Theo de Rooij was involved in no less than 1738 victories of the Rabobank Cycling teams.